Dyksonsilva/relatorio-mercado/README.md

 # Read-me

-A dashboard with market indexes for the supply chain department at [SLC Agrícola](https://www.slcagricola.com.br/en/).
+A dashboard/market report for the supply chain department at [SLC Agrícola](https://www.slcagricola.com.br/en/).
 WORK IN PROGRESS! :warning:

 Scripted in Python with [Dash](https://dash.plot.ly/).

+## Structure

+The front-end is described in `dash_app.py`, using the Dash framework and [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) to help with the styling.
+The app is hosted on [Heroku](https://heroku.com/), a platform for rapid  web app development, which serves a dynamic web page.

+Market data and statistics are retrieved from the web (in `datasets.py`) and stored (in `db_update.py`) in a [MongoDB cluster](https://cloud.mongodb.com/), to be later queried by the website.
+A non-relational database was chosen due to greater flexibility.

 ## Run